oniatsu/HotSwitch/README.md

 HotSwitch
 =========

-HotSwitch is a window switcher app for Mac OS X.
+HotSwitch is a window switcher app for OS X.

 It provides elegant and rapid window switching, no matter how many windows there are.